“It’s like being in love, discovering your best friend.”

 Wow.
 Just Wow.
 Code Name Verity is one of those books that everyone raves about and you know what?
 They have good reason to.
 Code Name Verity is an amazing story and the audiobook version does this novel so much justice, I can’t recommend it enough.
 Between this and Out of The Easy, I just may have a new thing for historical YAs.

 So, I’m going to quote Heidi from Bunbury in The Stacks review and say it seems like “The first rule of Code Name Verity is you don’t talk about Code Name Verity.”
 And I think that is a great sentiment because you don’t want to ruin the experience of the story for anyone, so I won’t really reveal to much about this novel.

-The titular Verity, is a British spy sent into German occupied France during World War II, when she is captured by the Getsapo (Nazi police).
-Held as a prisoner in what was once a French hotel the story opens up as she begins her written confessions.
+The titular Verity, is a British spy sent into German-occupied France during World War II, when she is captured by the Gestapo (Nazi police).
+She is held as a prisoner in what was once a French hotel the story opens up as she begins her written confessions.

 The narrative in this story is interesting because it is all told in written confessions.
-We only get as much as her captors allow her to write or when they allow her to write.
-But Verity isn't telling her story in these confessions; she is divulging the secrets through the story of her best friend Maddie.
-So while technically this is a first person novel, this convention turns it into a kind of third person.
+We only get as much as her captors allow her to write.
+But Verity isn’t telling just her story in these confessions; she is divulging the secrets through the story of her best friend Maddie.
+So while technically this is a first-person novel, this convention turns it into a kind of third person.

 Also, because this book is focused on the European side of the war, there are a lot of German and French proper nouns and I liked not having to trip over them in print form.
 I mean I doubt I’d have known how to pronounce Hauptsturmführer without the audiobook to help me out.